pmendoza41/Staten-Island-Transit/README.md

 <div style="text-align:center"><img src ="https://github.com/pmendoza41/Staten-Island-Transit/blob/master/New%20Dorp.png?raw=true" /></div>

 This loop goes around Richmond Road, New Dorp Lane, N Railroad Avenue, and Rose Avenue.
-Although completely eliminating the loop would play into Walker’s idea of linearity, there are buses around the loop that people could transfer to.Therefore, a compromise would be keeping the stop at Richmond Rd and 1st Street, and the one at New Dorp Lane and N Railroad Ave.
+Although completely eliminating the loop would play into Walker’s idea of linearity, there are buses around the loop that people could transfer to.
+Therefore, a compromise would be keeping the stop at Richmond Rd and 1st Street, and the one at New Dorp Lane and N Railroad Ave.

 **Changing the Bus Frequency**

 We determined that the main way to ensure that buses arrive on time to their stops is to increase the frequency of buses traversing the route.
 Increasing the frequency of buses arriving will help improve reliability and cause an increase in ridership, which could raise revenue for the MTA.

 **Final Statement**

-We addressed the linearity of the route by cutting out the Seaview loop and decreasing the amount of stops on the New Dorp loop, and proposed increasing the frequency of buses on the route to have it follow the schedule.
+We addressed the linearity of the route by cutting out the Seaview loop, decreasing the amount of stops on the New Dorp loop, and proposing to increase the frequency of buses on the route, in hopes that the S57 buses will be able to arrive on time more, improving the overall bus travel for the riders.

 ### References